Twitter Adds Warning Label For Offensive Political Tweets

 Twitter leadership once referred to the company as "the free speech wing of the free speech party."

 Those days are long gone.
-Following the massacre in Christchurch, New Zealand, which was live streamed on Facebook, Twitter entered a compact with other social media giants to more aggressively track down violent or extremist content.
-Meanwhile, Republican leaders have repeatedly accused Twitter and others for having an anti-conservative bias.
+Following the massacre in Christchurch, New Zealand, which was livestreamed on Facebook, Twitter entered a compact with other social media giants to more aggressively track down violent or extremist content.
+Meanwhile, Republican leaders have repeatedly accused Twitter and others of having an anti-conservative bias.

 Last year, Twitter CEO Jack Dorsey said in congressional testimony: "Twitter does not use political ideology to make any decisions, whether related to ranking content on our service or how we enforce our rules."